ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 Be sure to set to *wait for user input* in the *And then* action part.

 ### Using interaction to get parameters to call a web service
+The last example is more complex, but it represents a common pattern: in the context of a dialog flow, the set of interactions aim to gather input parameters so that after the interaction is done, the broker code can call a web service and pass the parameters as part of the payload.

+In this example, the BPM supplier onboarding process can be triggered via a SOAP call.
+There are two input parameters: the company name and the product name.
+The client code is in the conversation broker code as a feature in the server/routes/features/supplier-bpm-client.js file.

 As the focus is on the dialog, you must modify the previous flow to handle the 'Supplier process' intent.
 The first node asks whether the user wants the chatbot to trigger the process, as shown in this image:
 ![](supplier-node.png)